Factory reset is the only way how users can remove management from fully managed Android devices.

 You can create new business policies on the Business policies page using the Add button from the page toolbar.
 When configuring the business policy, configure the policy scope so that it will be applied to all devices having the Device owner tag.
 This ensures that the configuration profile will be deployed to all Android devices that are managed in the fully managed device mode.

 4. Choose the configuration profile that you created in steps 1-2 when you are asked to select the configuration profile on the business policy wizard.

 5. Complete the wizard.
-You can monitor the business policy by going to Management > Business policies page, and opening your business policy with a double-click.
-On that page, you will see which devices have the factory reset prevention in place.
+You can monitor the business policy by going to Management > Business policies page and opening your business policy with a double-click.
+On that page, you will see which devices have factory reset prevention in place.